derricks/derricks.github.io/chapter_book_thoughts.md

 _The Unicorn Rescue Society_ series, Adam Gidwitz
   * Premise: Two kids and a mad professor-type rescue mythical creatures.
 Maybe someday even unicorns.
   * General thoughts: A straightforward story that leans heavily on a lot of tropes, it nonetheless offers up a compelling narrative.
-  * Social commentary: The author uses the term “American Indian” at one point, which there's no excuse for.
-However, the girl character is a person of color with the unusual name of Uchenna, there are hints that the Caucasian boy Elliott lives solely with his mother and grandmother, and the professor is Peruvian.
+  * Social commentary: The girl character is a person of color with the unusual name of Uchenna, there are hints that the Caucasian boy Elliott lives solely with his mother and grandmother, and the professor is Peruvian.